Distributional Compatibility for Change of Measures: Introduction

 To describe the above heterogeneity mathematically, we seek help from a notion of heterogeneity order.
 It turns out that compatibility of $(Q_1,\dots,Q_n)$ and $(F_1,\dots,F_n)$ is closely related to multivariate convex order between the Radon-Nikodym derivatives $ (\frac{\d F_1}{\d F},\dots, \frac{\d F_n}{\d F} )$ and $(\frac{\d Q_1}{\d Q},\dots,\frac{\d Q_n}{\d Q}) $, where $F$ and $Q$ are two ``reference probability measures" on $(\R,\mathcal B(\R))$ and $(\Omega,\mathcal A)$, respectively.
 In particular, we show that question (B) has an affirmative answer only if for some measures $F$ dominating $(F_1,\dots,F_n)$ and $Q$ dominating $(Q_1,\dots,Q_n)$,

 for all convex functions $f:\R^n\to \R$.
 Furthermore, if the measurable space $(\Omega,\mathcal A)$ is rich enough, the above necessary condition is sufficient for a positive answer to (B).
-We then proceed to generalize our results to random vectors and stochastic processes, and conclude the paper with various optimization problems related to compatibility of distributions under change of measures.
+We then proceed to generalize our results to stochastic processes, and conclude the paper with an optimization problem related to compatibility of distributions under change of measures.

-Most of the results in this paper do not rely on the structure of the measurable space $(\R,\mathcal B(\R))$ and therefore they are valid for compatibility (the existence of a suitable mapping) of tuples of probability measures on two general measurable spaces.
-Some of our results turn out to be deeply related to comparison of statistical experiments (\cite{T91}), which shall be commented in Remark \ref{re:link}.
-For the purpose of intuitive illustration and potential probabilistic applications, we write our main results for the cases of random variables and stochastic processes.